 Through our prayer and spirituality, outreach to others, pastoral and spiritual care, community life and stewardship we are celebrating 130 years of Prayer, Love and Service.

 A blog of short biographies of the sisters, posted in alphabetical order.

-link to the "Sisters of SSJD" blog here »
+Link to the "Sisters of SSJD" -- biographies home page blog: starts here »

 Direct links to individual posts for sisters: